blinklet/learning-pyxel/README.md

 pyxel.run(update, draw)
 ```

 In the below example, I refactored this example in a class.
-Using classes and other object-oriented programming concepts is the better way to solve the problem of passing data between functions.
+Using classes and other object-oriented programming concepts is the better way to solve the problem of passing global data between functions.

 ```python
 class App: